 Vicki Hastings received her undergraduate and graduate degrees from California State University, Chico, in trumpet performance.
 She completed three years of doctoral studies at Indiana University School of Music while teaching as an Associate Instructor of Trumpet, and performed as principal trumpet of the Philharmonic Orchestra, the Chamber Orchestra, and as lead trumpet of David Baker’s Jazz Ensemble.
 Her performance experience also includes positions in the Sacramento Symphony Orchestra, the Columbus Philharmonic, the California Brass Choir, and the Embassy Brass Quintet.
 She currently performs with the Rockford Wind Ensemble, the Rockford Jazz Ensemble, and is a freelance trumpet player throughout the Stateline area.
-Ms. Hastings is also Director of Bands at Rockford Christian Schools.
+Ms. Hastings also maintains an active teaching studio.

 Sterling String Quartet Coach